-Note, though both the damages happened at the different time slot, they occurred due to a single peril and that too within 72 hours.
-The insurer looked for the same peril and found rain to be same in both.
-Here the construction all risk insurance company applied 72-hour clause and settled the claim.
+Note, though both the damages happened at different time slots, they occurred due to a single peril and that too within 72 hours.
+The insurer looked for the same peril and found rain to be the same in both.
+Here the construction all risk insurance company applied a 72-hour clause and settled the claim.

 The company hired M.J Construction to construct an office and two warehouses in Chennai.
-The construction company soon started its work, and when it was looking that it would complete its work much before the time, nature showed its colours and the city was hit by a cyclone.
+The construction company soon started its work.
+And, when it was looking that it would complete its work much before the time, nature showed its colors, and the city was hit by a cyclone.

-As Jeevan IT Associate’s warehouses were near the sea to facilitate the export of goods, the company had to suffer major losses due to the cyclone.
-On the first day of the cyclone, the gate of the under- constructed warehouse fell.
+Jeevan IT Associate’s warehouses were near the sea to facilitate the export of goods.
+The company suffered major losses due to the cyclone.
+On the first day of the cyclone, the gate of the under-constructed warehouse fell.
 After three days, the roof of the warehouse also got damaged.

-In this case, M.J Construction had a construction all risk insurance policy.
+In this case, M.J Construction had a construction all-risk insurance policy.
 Once the cyclone settled, the company approached the insurer for the claim settlement.
-In this case, the company reported for two losses=
+In this case, the company reported two losses=

 - Damage to the under-constructed gate of the warehouse